 - Unlimited Text/Pic/Video Messages

-So, for a few more dollars a month we no longer have any stress worrying about long-distance charges, text, photo or video messages which makes owning a cell phone a bit more tolerable for us.
+So, for a few more dollars a month, we no longer have any stress about extra charges, making owning a mobile phone a bit more tolerable.

-Have you had any crazy charges on your Rogers cell phone bill due to an error?
+Discussion: Have you had any charges on your Rogers cell phone bill due to an error?